 At Application stage: Research Outcomes and Broader Impact Statement

-All applications are required to submit a short statement giving a general outline of what research outcomes and broader impacts are expected from the infrastructure project.
-It will include steps to be taken during the project (e.g. requirements gathering from research groups) to ensure use of the infrastructure in research.
+All National Data Assets project applications are required to submit a short statement giving a general outline of what research outcomes and broader impacts are expected from the infrastructure project.
+This statement will include steps to be taken during the project (e.g. requirements gathering from research groups) to ensure use of the infrastructure in research.
 The statement will be assessed as a part of the application selection process.

 At Project Plan stage: Research Outcomes and Broader Impact Plan

 Approved projects are required to develop a research outcomes and impacts plan prior to the commencement of work, addressing elements such as: